The soil food web

 These organisms form part of a number of incredibly complex ecosystems in the soil.
 These play an important role in a number of cycles that make life on Earth possible, including nitrogen, carbon and phosphorus cycles.
 They also play a vital role in supporting plant health, by helping organisms to access the nutrients they need from the soil.
 More information here.

 While it is common practice for gardeners to dig soils, doing so damages soil structure and threatens the ecosystems within the soil – which in turn threatens plant health.

 In this post we outline how you can clear weeds and set up growing areas without digging the soil.
-While we do recommend using tools to remove tough weeds like brambles, we try to disturb the soil as little as possible.

 Clearing weeds – the no dig way